plone/volto/packages/providers/README.md

 };
 ```

-Second, use its related hook through the following example.
+Second, use its related hook through either of the following examples.

 ```tsx
 import { usePloneClient } from '@plone/providers';